Using 623 Method to File a Dispute With a Creditor

 - You haven't provided enough information for the creditor to conduct an investigation.
 At the minimum, you need to identify the account by account number and provide a reason why you are disputing.

-If the Creditor Fails to Comply with the Law
+What Happens if the Creditor Fails to Comply with the Law?

 Here is the law which enforces the fact that you must dispute with the credit bureau first: